soongnam2/medstat/README.md

 # Python Programming for Medical Statistics

 > This github is intended to introduce Python programming for medical statistics.
+The goal is to make it possible for R to work with Python for medical statistics work.
+Please contact yongjaekimn@gmail.com for discussions.

 ## Python Fundamentals
 - www.codecademy.com : Free sign up and take a free Python tutorial course named 'Learn Python'